thehaseebshah/garden/content/Public Rulebook/Definition of Completion of Mamoolat.md

 Created: 2024-06-07 13:17
 ---
 - Morning Azkaar before Zawal time enters, or before Asr time enters in case of a genuine excuse
-- Evening Azkaar before Maghrib time enters, or before Isha time enters in case of genuine excuse
+- Evening Azkaar before Isha time enters, or before 0000 time enters in case of genuine excuse
 - Surah Yasin before Ishraq time enters, or before Zawal time enters in case of a genuine excuse
 - Surah Waqiah before Isha time enters
 - Surah Mulk before 0000, or before Fajr time enters in case of a genuine excuse%% Surah Kahf before Asr time enters, or before Maghrib time enters in case of a genuine excuse %%